aportelli/Hadrons-doc/docs/mdistil.md

 $$ \phi^{rI}_{a\alpha}(\pmb x,t)  = \sum_{b,\beta,\pmb x', t'} D^{-1}_{a\alpha,b\beta}(\pmb x,t;\pmb x', t') \varrho^{rI}_{b \beta} (\pmb x',t') $$

 Unlike the perambulators, the full solves are unsmeared at the sink and so not projected into the distillation basis.
 This makes them lattice-sized objects and therefore much larger.
+The `outputSolve` mode only hand in the `solve` to the environment and does not write it to disk.

+#### pMode::saveSolve

+Same as above, but saves full solve to disk instead of handling it to the environment.

 #### pMode::inputSolve